pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_text`

-This example demonstrates how to draw text to the screen in a graphical application using the Arcade library in Python.
-The code shows how to specify the text content, font size, color, position, alignment, and even rotation.
-It also includes features like drawing text in different fonts, handling multi-line text, and adjusting the text positioning using anchor points.
-By utilizing these text-drawing functionalities, developers can create visually appealing user interfaces, display game instructions, show scores, and provide feedback within their Arcade applications.
+This example demonstrates how to draw text in various fonts, styles, positions, and orientations using the Arcade library in Python.
+It covers various text-related features such as choosing different fonts, including built-in and system fonts; setting font size, bold, and italics properties; and adjusting text alignment using anchor points.
+Additionally, it shows how to use multiple lines in text using newline characters, automatic text wrapping, and rotating text by updating its angle on every frame update.
+The example creates a window with two columns of text displaying a variety of these text-drawing techniques, making it easier for users to understand how to use the Arcade library to manipulate and display text on the screen.

 drawing_text_objects.py
 -----------------------